Prevent slips and tripping when using your stairs

 - Applying a non-slip strip

-When it comes to the stairs, the steps are often slippery, especially if the steps have a hard surface such as concrete or natural stone, or just your painted staircase in the house.
+When it comes to the stairs, the steps are often slippery, especially if the steps have a hard surface such as concrete or natural stone, or your freshly painted staircase in the house.
 A hard surface gives more smoothness to the steps.
 A non-slip strip that you can stick, or a strip that is clamped in a groove is the best solution.

 If the stairs are used a lot, such as in shops, office buildings or catering establishments, a non-slip strip that you can stick is a quick, durable and effective solution.
-An anti-slip tape is not suitable for this.
+An sandpaper anti-slip tape is not suitable for this.
 It is too thin and wears out quickly.
 A stair strip with a thickness of approximately 2 mm is best.
 Preferably as wide as possible for the best anti-slip result.

 Placing anti-slip corner profile